nvllsvm/nullsum.net/posts/custom-mechanical-keyboards.md

 lack of specialized drivers, and lack of hardware acceleration.

 # Build
-After rotating through a number of pre-assembled keyboards and one DIY kit, I knew my preferences and decided to build the keyboard which embodied them all.
+After rotating through a number of preassembled keyboards and one DIY kit, I knew my preferences and decided to build the keyboard which embodied them all.

 - **60% Layout** - Having owned both full-size and [tenkeyless](https://deskthority.net/wiki/Tenkeyless_keyboard) keyboards, I